aegon1994/Birds-detection-tool-which-is-based-on-YOLOv10/README.md

 Another fact is the most complex or the biggst model isn't the best model, opadcos_debox15m or opadcos_debox15b is less complex than models in yolov10l or yolov10x, but their comprehensive performance is better than models in yolov10l or yolov10x.
 It means If you wanted use this project, opadcos_debox15m or opadcos_debox15b would be good choices.

+In this part, I compare the commons and differences by confusion matrix.
 <img src="https://github.com/aegon1994/Birds-detection-tool-which-is-based-on-YOLOv10/blob/main/sorigin/confusion_matrix_normalized.png?raw=true">
 <img src="https://github.com/aegon1994/Birds-detection-tool-which-is-based-on-YOLOv10/blob/main/scos_debox15/confusion_matrix_normalized.png?raw=true">
 <img src="https://github.com/aegon1994/Birds-detection-tool-which-is-based-on-YOLOv10/blob/main/morigin/confusion_matrix_normalized.png?raw=true">